-According to an InsuranceHotline.com survey, a majority of drivers overwhelmingly agree accessing a driver’s record or abstract should be free.
+Be advised when getting a copy of your driving report there are fees associated with them.
+And yet, according to an InsuranceHotline.com survey, a majority of drivers overwhelmingly agree accessing a driver’s record or abstract should be free.
 More than 90% of drivers would like barrier-free access to their records and insurance histories.

-Examples of Driving Record Reports in Ontario
+Examples of driving reports in Ontario

 In Ontario, driving record reports are either certified or uncertified.
 It costs slightly more to get a certified version.
 What’s the difference between the two?
 A certified version includes an embossed seal from the Ministry of Transportation, which is usually required for legal purposes.
 An uncertified version contains the same information as a certified draft, but without the embossed seal.
 Make sure you know in advance which type you need to provide to the company that is requesting it.

-Ordering a Driver’s Record or Abstract in Ontario
+Ordering a driver report in Ontario

-Here's a list of reports you can access in Ontario to see a copy of your driving record:
+There's a list of reports you can access in Ontario to see a copy of your driving record:

 - A Three-Year Uncertified or Certified Driver's Record.
 This record includes your demerit points, active fines, as well as Highway Traffic Act and Criminal Code of Canada convictions.